M-J-Bauer/ItsyBitsy-SAMD21-Synth/README.md

 [Arduino IDE Setup](https://learn.adafruit.com/introducing-itsy-bitsy-m0/setup)

-Regardless of the board type connected, Adafruit or Robotdyn, select "Adafruit ItsyBitsy M0 Express".
+Regardless of the board type you're using, Adafruit or Robotdyn, install the Adafruit SAMD21 M0 library.
+When you connect the board to a USB port on your computer, Arduino will determine the board type automatically.
-(Don't choose "Arduino Zero" or any other Arduino board!)

 To build the ItsyBitsy M0 synth firmware, you also need to install a "fast timer" library in the Arduino IDE.
 Open the Arduino Library Manager.
 From the 'Type' drop-down list, choose 'All'.
 In the 'Filter' box, write "fast_samd21_tc".